 (vi) In accordance with clause (iv) of this sub-rule, Federal Council may determine that the lesser number be zero in which case there will be no section delegates to the Branch Council.

-(c) The Board shall determine the number of Federal Vice-Presidents to which each section or grouping or sections is entitled by applying the following formula:

-(i) The annual income of each of the Media, Equity, ECS and Musicians Sections from membership subscriptions shall be ascertained for the previous financial year.

-(ii) The ‘notional’ number of members of each section or grouping of sections shall be ascertained by dividing the amount of income for each section by $200.00 (or other amount as determined by the Board).

-(iii) The respective proportions of the notional members of each section or grouping of sections shall be ascertained.

-(iv) The proportional formula so obtained in respect of section or grouping of sections shall be applied to the number five.

-(v) The result rounded to the nearest whole number which one or greater shall be the number of federal vice-presidents from the respective sections or groupings of sections.

 81 - AVOIDANCE OF IRREGULARITIES

 Notwithstanding the provisions of this Rule a Returning Officer may take such action and give such directions as he or she considers necessary in order to ensure the secrecy of the ballot and that no irregularities occur in or in connection with the election or to remedy any inconsistency or inadequacy that may arise in the application of this Rule.